When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 Advantages Of Using Pool Aggregates

 There are several benefits of using an aggregate finish for your pool.
-The thing to understand is that different types of aggregate offer different types of benefits for your pool.
+The thing to understand is that different types of aggregate offer different benefits for your pool.
 Here are some of the advantages that pool aggregate finishes offer:

 Aggregate Pool Finish Dark